EistenGaming/streamist/README.md

 By the way, if you are an Android/iOS developer, do get in touch!

+## Sponsors

+Your logo could be here!
+Get in touch if you are interested in sponsoring eg.streamist development.

 ## Screenshots

 The home screen loads the top 5 games, streams and featured streams on application startup.